Qwery-Technolabs/work-tracker-stealth/QUICK_START.md

    - The script starts in monitoring mode (desktop icon in system tray)

 3. **How It Works**
-   - Script monitors for 50 seconds of inactivity (configurable)
+   - Script monitors for ~50 seconds of inactivity (configurable)
    - Automatically starts human-like simulation (mouse moves, scroll actions, key presses, window switching)
    - Pauses immediately when you move mouse or type
-   - Tray icon changes to red X when active, back to desktop icon when paused
+   - Tray icon changes to red X when active, `||` when manually paused, and back to desktop icon when monitoring
    - Resumes after next inactivity period

 ## Quick Controls